SU(2)-in-SU(1,1) Nested Interferometer for Highly Sensitive, Loss-Tolerant Quantum Metrology

-We note that another modified SUI was recently proposed, the so-called \textit{pumped-up} SUI (puSUI) \cite{szigeti2017pumped}, which achieves large photon flux by detecting interference of the signal, idler and also pump.
-This approach appears attractive for atomic interferometry, with possible implementation in spinor BECs or hybrid atom-light systems.
+In principle, the same advantages can be achieved with single-mode squeezers at the input (for sub-shot-noise operation) and at the output (for loss tolerance) \cite{CavesPRD1981}.
+The SU(1,1) provides both functions in a simple implementation, {and also gives one the possibility to sense with one wavelength and detect at another \cite{Zeilinger1}.} Another modified SUI was recently proposed, the so-called pumped-up SUI \cite{szigeti2017pumped}, which achieves large photon flux by detecting interference of the signal, idler and also pump.
+This approach appears attractive for atomic interferometry, with possible implementation in spinor Bose-Einstein Condensates \cite{LinnemannPRL2016} or hybrid atom-light systems\cite{PhysRevLett.115.043602}.

-We first calculate the SNR of both squeezed-light-injected MZI (\SQMZI) and \acronym.
-In an interferometer that measures a phase $\varphi = \varphi_0 + \Delta \varphi$, where $\varphi_0$ is the set-point of the interferometer and $\Delta \varphi$ is the signal, i.e., a small phase excursion to be measured, the SNR $\SNR$ is defined by